crocy/ScoreBoardLib/README.md

 `synchronized` method, or use a `synchronized(matches) { ... }` block inside those methods to prevent concurrent modification of the `matches` object.

+`Collections.synchronizedMap()` or `ConcurrentHashMap` would be another solution but the map data would need to be structured differently.

 ## "Outside" data comes in a form of a Team (and maybe a score)

 We assume that whoever is going to interact with this lib will have access to all the Teams objects and will pass those